oceanprotocol/ocean-node/README.md

 # Ocean Node

 A minimal guide to quickly start and run an Ocean Node.

-## Quick Start
+See the [docs](/docs/) directory for more detailed information on Ocean Nodes and how to customise your setup.

+## Running Ocean Nodes in Docker (recommended)

+Build and run the node using Docker:

+1. **Build the Docker image:**
+   `docker build -t ocean-node:mybuild .`

+2. **Run the Docker container:**
+   `docker run -e PRIVATE_KEY=your_private_key_here ocean-node:mybuild`

+## Running Ocean Nodes Locally

 ### Prerequisites